it-innovation/sam/doc/behaviour.rst

 .. function:: mayAccept(?Method, ?ParamVar, ?Pos)

-   Objects of this type accept an argument value passes in the given position and store it in a variable namd ParamVar.
+   Objects of this type accept an argument value passes in the given position and store it in a variable named ParamVar.
 The first argument has position 0.
    If `Pos` is -1, then the parameter may accept values passed in any position.

 .. function:: mayAccept(?Method, ?ParamVar, ?Pos, ?Value)

-   Objects of this type accept these argument values and store them in the local variable namd ParamVar.
+   Objects of this type accept these argument values and store them in the local variable named ParamVar.

 .. function:: hasCallSite(?Method, ?CallSite)